kyvernfoundation/kyvern/courses/passwordmanager.md

 ## Security
 - Free forever.
 - KeePass is recommended by ANSSI.
-- With KeePassXC you can get better entropy than ProtonPass, for example.
+- With KeePass you can get better entropy than ProtonPass, for example.
 - You can lock your manager with security keys such as Yubikey and others.
 It's a significant added security feature.
 - Passwords can also be accessed offline.
 - The ability to add unusual characters to passwords.
 > Tips: Back up your manager on at least two media.
 One physical medium and another in the cloud, for example, is good practice.
 ## Licence
-- KeePassXC is licensed under GPL-2 and GPL-3 among others, which are the best licenses for free software.
+- KeePass is licensed under GPL-2 and GPL-3 among others, which are the best licenses for free software.
 ## Team
-- KeePassXC is still actively maintained by the team.
+- KeePass is still actively maintained by the team.
 ## Mobile application
 - [KeePassDX](https://www.keepassdx.com/) on Android is the perfect manager for smartphones.
   - Which is still actively maintained.